sarasithagalagama/The_P.A.T.H/README.md

 ## 📊 Scoring Algorithm

-1. Each question has a value from -2 to +2
+1. Each question has a specific effect (+1 or -1) on an axis
 2. User answers range from -2 (Strongly Disagree) to +2 (Strongly Agree)
-3. Score = Answer × Question Value / 2
+3. Score = Answer × Question Effect / 2
 4. Final scores are normalized to -10 to +10 range
 5. Euclidean distance is used to find the closest politician